 - Employee Management: Many POS systems come with built-in time card functionality and the ability to manage your employees’ hours.
 You can also assign permissions, giving certain employees different levels of access, and keep tabs on voids and cash drawer interactions to prevent fraud.

-- eCommerce: More than ever, retailers need POS software that allows them to sell online.
-Whether the POS provides a full-fledged eCommerce website or even just a selling button that you can place on your existing website or social media, your POS should offer some online ordering/purchasing options.
+- Online Selling/eCommerce: More than ever, retailers need POS software that allows them to sell online.
+Whether the POS provides a full-fledged eCommerce website or even just a selling button that you can place on your existing website or social media, your system should offer some online ordering/purchasing options (also called “multichannel selling.”
 Already use an eCommerce system?
 Check out The Best POS Systems That Integrate With QuickBooks.

 - Reporting: Even if you think you might not be doing a lot of in-depth analysis of your business, having a basic set of reports can help you diagnose potential issues within your store.
 You can track busy times during the week or month, find out who your top-selling employees are, and discover what items you’re selling that are the most or least cost-effective.